 The term "catfishing" refers to the behavior of people who present themselves as someone else.
 Unfortunately, this behavior, which is popular online, has become more common as the use of social media has increased.
 You may have noticed that someone you meet online is very different in person.
 People may present themselves as different from who they are for various reasons, including a lack of self-confidence, an attempt to discover themselves, a desire to give a better version of themselves, or malicious intent.
 So, can't catfishing be corporate?

 Companies may have catfished you, as seen in many cases today.
-They may purposefully exaggerate job postings to make the position and their company appear more attractive.
+They may purposely exaggerate job postings to make the position and company appear more attractive.
 They may have mentioned a business strategy, working hours, or additional rights that do not exist within the company.

 • 72 percent would like to have hybrid work options and schedule flexibility.